Kalkihe/Deminder/Documentation/Use-Cases/UC_Export_data/exportDataUsecase.md

 ## 4.1 App opened on screen

-To manage a subtask the app must be running and opened on the screen.
+To export a deadline, the app must be running and opened on the screen.

-## 4.2 The deadline to be managed is already created
+## 4.2 The deadline to be exported is already created

-To manage a subtask, it has to exist.
+To export a deadline, it has to exist.

 # 5. Postconditions

 ## 5.1 Managing success
-Subtask can be shown in the deadline overview.
+The export-file is created and can be imported in other calendar-tools.

 ## 5.2 Managing failure

-Display a notification, saying that and why (if possible) the managing failed.
+Display a notification, saying that and why (if possible) the export failed.

 # 6. Extension Points